supercat1337/event-emitter-ext/README.md

  - mute() - Mute the event emitter, preventing events from being triggered.
  - unmute() - Unmute the event emitter, allowing events to be triggered.
  - isMuted() - Check if the event emitter is muted.
+ - removeAllListeners(event) - Remove all event listeners from an event

 ### Properties
  - events - The events registered with the event emitter.
 The keys are the event names, and the values are arrays of listener IDs.